ublue-os/ucore/README.md

 ### ZFS

-If you installed an image with `-zfs` in the tag (or `fedora-coreos-zfs`), the ZFS kernel module and tools are pre-installed, but like other services, ZFS is not pre-configured to load on default.
+The ZFS kernel module and tools are pre-installed, but like other services, ZFS is not pre-configured to load on default.

 Load it with the command `modprobe zfs` and use `zfs` and `zpool` commands as desired.